kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/reports/README.md

 should transition from individual working to cooperating for the implementation of specific tasks or the debugging whenever it was necessary for the smoothest progression of the project.

-On the technical matters, dvc and data versioning proved to be tough to understand and handle properly, especially because in the beginning the size of our dataset was large enough to delay the process of resolving any issues we had with dvc and remote storage.
+On the technical matters, DVC and data versioning proved to be tough to understand and handle properly, especially because in the beginning the size of our dataset was large enough to delay the process of resolving any issues we had with dvc and remote storage.
 We probably could have resolved these difficulties earlier if we chose to scale up the size of our data after setting up properly our deployment on cloud.